-The schedule of the steps in the reserve requirement study planning process is shown in Exhibit 2.
-These include; 1) May, 4 years before Delivery Year- The Planning Committee (PC), with RAAS input, establishes the assumptions and modeling parameters for the upcoming study.
-2) October - PC reviews analysis results and the Study report in September and, at their October meeting, recommends the Installed Reserve Margin, Forecast Pool Requirement, and DR Factor that the PJM RTO requires for the future delivery year.
+The typical schedule of the steps in the reserve requirement study planning process is shown in Exhibit 1.
+Some steps include; 1) May, 4 years before Delivery Year- The Planning Committee (PC), with RAAS input, establishes the assumptions and modeling parameters for the upcoming study.
+2) October - PC reviews analysis results and the Study report in September and, at their October meeting, recommends the Installed Reserve Margin and Forecast Pool Requirement that the PJM RTO requires for the future delivery year.
 The PC also recommends a winter weekly reserve target to the Operating Committee for the upcoming winter period.
 3) November - January - The MRC and then the MC review the study results and PC recommendation and the MC provides a recommendation for the given delivery year to the PJM Board of Managers.
-The PJM Board of Managers approves and establishes the planning parameters (IRM, FPR, and DR Factor) for posting on the PJM web site by February 1.